System performance is limited by various physical factors:

 Localization Performance

-• The Installing of the system.
+• The installation of the system:

-• The Environment
+• The environment:

 • Connection loss between Tag and Access Points reduces performance.

-• Number of Tags
+• Number of Tags:

-• Number of Access Points
+• Number of Access Points:

-• The higher the number of representative active Access Points the higher the localization performance.
+• The higher the number of representative active Access Points, the higher the localization performance.

-• Position in the Localization Area
+• Position in the localization area:

-• The closer to the center the better the performance.
+• The closer to the center, the better the performance.

 • Bad performance may occur outside the localization area.